ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [1:07:56](https://youtu.be/YB8o_5qjNBc?t=4076)**

-**Whiteblock**: Internal last week, we had Artemis, Prysmatic Labs, Lodestar for an exchange of handles using the Simple Hobbits approach.
+**Whiteblock**: in person last week, we had Artemis, Prysmatic Labs, Lodestar for an exchange of handles using the Simple Hobbits approach.

 Next step, improving the ability to Gossip bits between  different instances.